LinkedIn Guide

 Make sure to have a look at the updated previews on the LinkedIn Post Inspector.

-Let’s say you’ve updated the tags, so how do you make sure Linkedin picks up the latest version of your page?
+Let’s say you’ve updated the tags, but how do you make sure LinkedIn picks up the latest version of your page?

 You’ll be surprised at how easy this one is!